Deploy a Retail mobility dev/test environment on Azure (AX 2012)

 - Open another instance of your browser.

-- Copy your subscription ID, and then paste it into the Azure subscription ID field in Lifecycle Services (which is currently displayed in another browser instance).
+Copy your subscription ID, and then paste it into the Azure subscription ID field in LCS (which is currently displayed in another browser instance).

 Upload the management certificate to Azure.
-To do so, complete the following steps:
+To do so, see the instructions in Upload an Azure Management API Management Certificate.

-Go back to the browser that displays the Microsoft Azure setup panel in Lifecycle Services.
+Go back to the browser that displays the Microsoft Azure setup panel in LCS.
 Click Next.

-- Select the region that is closest to you.
-The Dynamics AX environment will be deployed to a datacenter in this region.
+- Select a region.
+The AX 2012 R3 environment will be deployed to a datacenter in this region.

 4. Deploy a Retail mobility dev/test environment on Azure